Small-Scale Poultry Processing

 Small processors usually believe that the bleed-out is more thorough with no stunning.
 About 35% to 50% of the blood comes out of stunned birds, with the rest remaining mainly in the organs (Barbut, 2002).
 Bleeding takes one and one-half to three minutes (Owens, 2001).
 According to industry thought, if the bird is not stunned, the bleed-out is slower and not as complete because the bird is struggling and its organs are using blood.
 Maximum drainage of blood is desirable so there won’t be dark spots on the meat, especially on wing veins.

 On the farm, blood is collected in a bucket or trough and used in composting; however, on a large scale, blood is a wastewater pollutant since it contains a lot of organic matter.
 On a shackle line, blood can be collected in a blood tunnel that reduces splashing.

 Small processors remove the birds from the killing cones for scalding.
 In large plants, the birds stay on the shackles.

 Birds are scalded (immersed in hot water) to loosen the feathers.
-Heat breaks down the protein holding the feathers in place.
-(5) Scalding is very temperature-sensitive.
+Heat breaks down the protein holding the feathers in place (Sams, 2001).
+Scalding is a very temperature-sensitive process.

 |Table 2.
 Scalding|